abcubed3/go-slot-scheduler/readme.md

 # Go-Slot-Scheduler
-A simple web utility service to auto schedule BigQuery flex slots for an organization at certain hours of the day, in a serverless mode with Cloud Run, Tasks and Scheduler
+A simple web utility service to auto schedule BigQuery flex slots for an organization at certain hours of the day, in a serverless mode with Cloud Run, Tasks and Scheduler.

 ## Deploy
-* Clone repo in Cloud Shell of project assigned for BigQuery Reservation
+* Clone repo in Cloud Shell of project assigned for BigQuery Reservation and change directory to go-slot-scheduler/
 * Set GCloud parameters if not set, choose region of compute
 ```bash
 export PROJECT_ID=$(gcloud config get-value project)